 Motion detection is used to generate an alarm whenever movement occurs (or stops) in the video image.
-It is possible to configure a total of 10 windows (Include and Exclude) for motion detection.
+It is possible to configure a total of 10 Include and/or Exclude windows for motion detection.

 - Included windows target specific areas within the whole video image - Excluded windows define areas within an Include window that should be ignored (areas outside Include windows are automatically ignored)